gbrlsnchs/kana-guru/README.md

 Note that kana.guru doesn't send the input to any servers, as it runs locally in the browser.

+A mirror is located at [GitHub](https://github.com/gbrlsnchs/kana-guru).
+Feel free to give it a star if you feel like it. :-)

 ### Building

 _TODO_